-Interpretable AI packages are provided using a precompiled system image for Julia.
+Interpretable AI packages are implemented in the Julia language and provided using a precompiled system image for Julia.
 This is a file with the extension

 .dll for Windows,